madgod87/chrome_locker/README.md

 1. Click the extension icon in the toolbar.
 2. Set your initial password.
 3. Click "Lock Now" or use the keyboard shortcut (default: `Ctrl+Shift+L`) to lock your screen.
+    *   *Tip: To change this shortcut, go to `chrome://extensions/shortcuts` in your address bar.*
 4. Enjoy the butterflies while your session is secure!

 ## Privacy